Fay McKay: The Twelve Daze of Christmas

 As the song progresses, McKay varies the wording and pronunciation to simulate becoming progressively more inebriated.
-As examples, at various points in the song "margaritas" becomes 'Roto-Rooters", "Cutty Sarks" becomes "City Parks", "martinis" becomes "martoonis", and the "partridge in a pear tree" becomes "The Surrey With the Fringe on Top".
+As examples, at various points in the song "Cuba Libres" becomes "Tuba Libas", "margaritas" becomes 'Roto-Rooters", "Cutty Sarks" becomes "City Parks", "martinis" becomes "martoonis", and the "partridge in a pear tree" becomes "The Surrey With the Fringe on Top".
 She also switches songs which include "A Tree in the Meadow" and "Battle Hymn of the Republic".

 Death

 McKay died in Las Vegas, Nevada, aged 77, from undisclosed causes.